fbpx

 Booking Update

-Law Days Out at the Downing Centre for 2024 are fully booked.
+Law Days Out at the Downing Centre for 2024 and 2025 are fully booked.
 Please note that Parramatta Courts remain unavailable to all school groups indefinitely given the high-risk nature of matters being heard there.

 The Courts and Sheriffs have advised that teachers in the metropolitan area can make arrangements at their nearest local court complex by contacting the Registrar of that complex directly.
 Schools from regional areas should contact the Registrars of larger complexes that house both Local and District courts (such as Albury, Campbelltown, Penrith, Wollongong or Newcastle) given the size limitations of many regional local courts and the limited sitting days.
 Court contact details can be found on the Local Court of NSW.